BirdLifeInternational/petrels-plastics/README.md

   - Plot the results for Fig. 4b
 - 12_combine_countries
   - Combine population distributions by country for each species
+- 13_eez_by_population
+  - Calculation the proportion of exposure in each EEZ (or high seas) for each species in each breeing country
+  - Plot the results for Fig. 4c

 ## Input files
 - 00_plastics_raster